-In my experience, most Church people are good people who love God with all their heart, soul, and mind (Matthew 22:37-28).
-However, there are some church people who are a bit overeager when it comes to getting and keeping others on the straight and narrow.
-Church people forget sometimes that correction is best done in the context of relationship and should NEVER be attempted on church visitors or strangers.
+In my experience Christians are good people and they faithfully love God with all their heart, soul, and mind and strength (Matthew 22:37-28).
+However, some church people are a bit overeager when it comes to getting and keeping others on the straight and narrow.
+Sometimes Christians forget correction is best done in the context of relationship and should NEVER be attempted on church visitors, strangers or in front of a group of other people.
 Period.
-It does not matter what the person is wearing or how many piercings or tattoos these folks happen to have.
-The only truly loving thing to do when someone shows up at church is to celebrate the fact that they are attempting to connect with God on some level.
-Their appearance (even if it’s inappropriate) should be irrelevant (Luke 15:15-31).
+It does not matter what the person is wearing or how many piercings or tattoos they happen to have.
+The only truly loving and wise thing to do when someone shows up at our church is to celebrate the fact they are attempting to connect with God.
+Their appearance, even if it’s weird and/or inappropriate is irrelevant (Luke 15:15-31).

-Some of us think tough love is always the answer-
+We think tough love is always the right answer-

-Sometimes tough love (and tough words) really are the answer.
-There are situations in life where people need to be told the truth in a loving but straight-forward, no-holds-barred manner (Ephesians 4:15).
+Sometimes tough love and tough words are the answer.
+There are situations in life where people need to be told the truth in a straight-forward no-nonsense manner and tone (Ephesians 4:15).
 However, most of the time a kinder, gentler method is far more effective and should always be attempted before tough love is applied (Proverbs 15:1 Titus 3:1-3, Galatians 5:22-24, Hebrews 5:1-2).

-Generally speaking, there are two kinds of Christians in this world.
-The ones who say too much about sin and the ones who say nothing at all about sin.
-Sadly, the ones who say nothing often feel justified in doing so because of the damage done by the ones who say too much.
-Further complicating the situation is the fact that we have been conditioned by our society to believe that telling people the truth about their behavior is mean and unloving.
-That said, it is a fundamentally unloving thing to lead people to believe that they can continue to sin without consequences (Galatians 5:16-21).
+There are two types of Christians.
+The ones who say too much about the subject of sin and the ones who say nothing at all about the subject of sin.
+Sadly, the ones who say nothing tend to feel justified in doing so because of the damage done by the ones who have said too much.
+Further complicating the situation is the fact that we have been conditioned by our society to believe that telling people the truth about where their behavior will lead is mean.
+Nevertheless, it’s time for Christians to return to an understanding that it is fundamentally unloving to lead people to believe that they can continue to sin without consequences (Galatians 5:16-19).